• Skip to main content

 Renew DHCP Lease Option on Mac

-Click on OK to save the revised DHCP Settings on your computer and close the Network Settings screen.
+5. Click on OK to save the revised DHCP Settings on your computer and close Network Settings screen.

 3. Power Cycle Modem/Router

-The problem could be due to a glitch in Modem/Router that is providing Network connectivity to your MacBook.
-This can be fixed by Restarting the Modem/Router.
+The problem could be due to a glitch in the Modem/Router, which is responsible for bringing Network connectivity to your MacBook.
+This issue can be easily fixed by Restarting the Modem/Router.

 Advanced Button on Mac Network Settings Screen

-On the next screen, drag your Preferred WiFi Network to the top in Preferred Networks window.
+4. On the next screen, drag your Preferred Wi-Fi Network to the top in Preferred Networks window.

 Choose Preferred WiFi Network on Mac